 The main manufactures of talcum powders include Colgate-Palmolive, Johnson & Johnson, or ‘J & J’, and France-based Imerys.

-You might have a legal claim if you’ve used talcum products over a minimum 10-year period, are between the ages of 30 and 65, have no family history of breast or ovarian cancer, no positive results for BRCA1 or BRCA2 gene testing, and a current mesothelioma or ovarian cancer diagnosis.
+You might have a legal claim if you’ve used talcum products over a minimum 10-year period, are between the ages of 30 and 65, have no family history of breast or ovarian cancer, no positive results for BRCA1 or BRCA2 gene testing, and current mesothelioma or ovarian cancer diagnosis.
 The Dunken Law Approach is hyper client-focused: with our high-touch client concierge platform you’ll receive regular litigation updates, customized content to explain the mass tort process, and proactive communication.
-Speak to one of our knowledgeable case management specialists and receive a free legal consultation.
-Use the form on this page to get started.
+Get in touch with our mass tort litigation attorney and receive a free legal consultation!